-Edition one of Phacilitate’s technology review series examines gene editing approaches by viral and non-viral methods and where to access these services
+Edition one of Phacilitate’s technology review series examines gene editing approaches by viral and non-viral methods and where to access these services.
+In partnership with Anemocyte

 The manipulation of DNA and specific gene editing is one of the great scientific breakthroughs of our time.
-However, delivering gene modifying material into cells has posed some challenges, particularly when it comes to the large amounts required for advanced therapies and their required doses.
+However, delivering gene modifying material into cells is a major bottleneck in the manufacturing of advanced therapies, particularly when it comes to the high volumes needed to meet the required doses.